delameter/pytermor/docs/pages/index.rst

 pytermor
 #####################

 :comment:`(yet another)` Python library initially designed for formatting terminal output using ANSI escape codes.

-Provides `high-level <guide.high-level>` methods for working with text sections, colors, formats, alignment and wrapping, as well as `low-level <guide.low-level>` `ansi` module which allows operating with :term:`SGR (Select Graphic Rendition)` `SGR` and also implements automatic "soft" format termination.
+Provides `high-level <guide-hi>` methods for working with text sections, colors, formats, alignment and wrapping, as well as `low-level <guide-lo>` modules which allow to operate with :term:`ANSI` sequences directly and also implement automatic format termination.
 Depending on the context and technical requirements either approach can be used.
-Also includes a set of additional number/string/date formatters for pretty output.
+Also includes a set of additional number/string/time formatters for pretty output, filters, templating engine, escape sequence parser and provides support for several color spaces, which is also used for fluent color approximation if terminal capabilities do not allow to work in True Color mode.
+See `features` page for the details.

-Key feature of this library is extendability and a variety of formatters (called `renderers<guide.renderers>`), which determine the output syntax:
+Key feature of the library is extendability and a variety of formatters (called `renderers<guide.renderers>`), which determine the output syntax:

 - `SgrRenderer` (global default)
 - `TmuxRenderer`